MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ![The appsettings.json file](./media/appsettings.json.png)

-1. For instructions on how to get the `MicrosoftAppId` and `MicrosoftAppPassword` see the [Bot channels registration][bot-channels-registration] article.
+1. The [Bot channels registration][bot-channels-registration] article details how to get the `MicrosoftAppId` and `MicrosoftAppPassword` values.
 2. The ***LuisAPIKey*** is the `subscriptionKey`, and the ***LuisAPIHostName*** is the `ENDPOINT` value.
 Both values are found in _Keys and Endpoint_ blade in the Azure cognitive services LUIS authoring resource page as shown in the screen shot below:

    ![The Keys and endpoint blade in Azure](./media/adaptive-dialogs/keys-and-endpoint-cross-train.png)